-Futures Contracts and Options and Swaps on
+Futures Contracts and Options and Swaps on Futures Contracts.

-Futures Contracts.
 Futures contracts are standardized, exchange-traded contracts that provide for the sale or purchase of a specified financial instrument or currency at a future time at a specified price.
 An option on a futures contract gives the purchaser the right (and the writer of the option the obligation) to assume a position in a futures contract at a specified exercise price within a specified period of time.
-A swap on a futures contract provides an investor with the ability to gain economic exposure to a particular futures market; however, unlike a futures contract is an over-the-counter transaction.
+A swap on a futures contract provides an investor with the ability to gain economic exposure to a particular futures market; however, unlike a futures contract that is exchange-traded, a swap on a futures contract is an over-the-counter transaction.
 A futures contract may be based on a particular securities index.
 The Fund may engage in futures transactions on U.S. exchanges only with respect to a representative index.